aragon/developer-portal/docs/osx/03-reference-guide/plugins/governance/majority-voting/addresslist/AddresslistVoting.md

 ## Description

-The majority voting implementation using an list of member addresses.
+The majority voting implementation using a list of member addresses.

 This contract inherits from `MajorityVotingBase` and implements the `IMajorityVoting` interface.